 The symptoms of upper and lower UTIs can overlap, and lower UTIs can often spread to the kidneys.

 - using a heating pad over the bladder

 - urinating as often as possible

 People who may have kidney infections should immediately seek advice from a doctor.
-Kidney infections can be serious, and they can cause permanent kidney damage.
+Kidney infections can be serious, and they

 A healthcare professional may prescribe antibiotics for a UTI.
 Males and children are more likely to need treatment.
 Occasionally, people with severe infections may require hospital treatment and further investigation.

 It is a good idea to get medical advice for a UTI, especially for:

 - anyone with upper UTI symptoms or a history of kidney infections